openstack/designate-specs/specs/liberty/zone-exists-event.rst

 ============

 - Requires the OpenStack Tooz library be added to our requirements
-- Requires infrastructure for the the OpenStack Tooz library (memcache, redis, or zookeeper)
+- Requires infrastructure for the OpenStack Tooz library (memcache, redis, or zookeeper)